 9. How do you feel about screenwriting contests?
 Worth it or not?

 Depends on the contest and what the writer is looking to achieve.
-I wrote two monthly columns for a year on screenwriting contests for MovieBytes.com – a terrific, free online source of info on contests by writers.
-Inside the Contest is in-depth interviews of the heads of 13 top contests – asking questions I think writers would want to ask.
-Contest Judge of the Month interviews a wide range of contest judges from first round to famous, all anonymously, a la the Playboy Playmate of the Month, so the questions are a bit naughty and answered with absolute honesty.
-So, I know a bit about contests from different angles.
-Why 13 in a year?
-Because the contests were eventually competing to get the free publicity.
+I used to write a column on screenwriting contests for MovieBytes.com – a terrific, free online source of info on contests by writers.
+I’d ask questions of judges I think writers would want to ask, so I know a bit about contests from different angles.

 I consult on everything from loglines to screenplays to queries, as well as offer custom packages and mentorship.
 My website is www.bigBIGideas.com, which includes my consulting page, where you have the opportunity to “Pitch Me For Free” and get a thumbs up or down on a concept.